Fighting Colon Cancer with You

 Colon Cancer Screening

 Talk to your primary care doctor about your personal risk for developing colon cancer.
-For people at average risk of developing colon cancer, screening should begin at age 50.
+For people at average risk of developing colon cancer, screening should begin at age 45.
 If you have a family history of colon cancer or polyps, get screened at age 40 or 10 years before the age of the youngest case in your immediate family.
-If you are African American, get screened at age 45.

 There are several screening options for colon cancer.
 A colonoscopy is the only cancer screening that can reliably find a problem in the colon before it becomes cancer.
 It is also the best method for finding cancer in the early stages when it is most treatable.

 We use endoscopic ultrasound (EUS) for a more accurate diagnosis and staging of colorectal cancers.
 An inserted thin probe is combined with high-frequency ultrasound to obtain detailed images of the digestive track.
 Endoscopic Ultrasound is a low-risk procedure.

 We have treatment options for those with early to late-stage cancers.
 These include traditional open surgery, minimally invasive techniques and non-surgical options including: